gbdev/pandocs/content/SGB_Functions.md

 Up to 24 foreground sprites (OBJs) of 8x8 or 16x16 pixels, 16 colors can be displayed.
-When replacing (or just overlaying) the normal gameboy OBJs by SNES OBJs it\'d be thus possible to display OBJs with other colors than normal background area.
-This method doesn\'t appear to be very popular, even though it appears to be quite easy to implement, however, the bottommost character line of the gamescreen will be masked out because this area is used to transfer OAM data to the SNES.
+When replacing (or just overlaying) the normal gameboy OBJs by SNES OBJs it'd be thus possible to display OBJs with other colors than normal background area.
+This method doesn't appear to be very popular, even though it appears to be quite easy to implement, however, the bottommost character line of the gamescreen will be masked out because this area is used to transfer OAM data to the SNES.